Artanejp/common_source_project-fm7/README.en.md

 Special thanks to:
 ==

-  Ryu Takegami : eFM-8/7/77/AV/40/EX のデバッグに協力していただいています。
+  Ryu Takegami : Assist to debug and give informations about eFM-8/7/77/AV/40/EX .

 Have fun!